carpentries-incubator/byte-sized-rse-git-intermediate/episodes/introduction.md

 ::: callout

+### Rebase and merge location

-Note that you are rebasing onto the feature branch and merging into the main branch.
+Note that you are rebasing into the feature branch and merging into the main branch.

 :::

 Here is a little comparison of the three merge strategies we have covered so far.